joostkremers/pandoc-mode/docs/index.md

 advantage that it is compatible with Pandoc, i.e., your input file is no longer tied to Emacs.

-Lastly, `pandoc-mode` no longer has a master file option.
+Lastly, `pandoc-mode` 3.0 drops the master file option.
 The Pandoc replacement is to set an explicit input file.
 By default, `pandoc-mode` passes the contents of the current buffer to Pandoc, but if you set an explicit input file (in the “Options \| Files” menu), Pandoc is run on that file instead.
 If you had a master file with a number of `@@include` directives, you can instead use the [include-files](https://github.com/pandoc/lua-filters/tree/master/include-files) filter and set the input file to this master file.
-Alternatively, you can set multiple input files, in the order that you want to process them.
+Alternatively, the input file option can also take a list of input files, which are processed in the order that they appear in the list.

 One important thing to keep in mind when you use either of these methods is that you will usually need to save the settings as *project* settings, so that they apply to all input files in the source directory.
 See the section [Multiple input files](#multiple-input-files) below for some more details.